NBA Finals preview with Marc Kestecher, Tim Reynolds

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” Associate Sports Editor Ken Schott looks back at last weekend’s Union men’s hockey games against...
+On this edition of “The Parting Schotts Podcast,” host and Associate Sports Editor Ken Schott previews Siena in the MAAC men’s basketball tournament with...

 Listen